Samsung Mobile Phone

 The speaker and 3.5mm headphone jack are integrated into the middle frame.

-On the top of the phone, you can see the vibrator and earpiece speaker.
+At the top of the phone, you can see the vibrator and earpiece speaker.

-Samsung Note4 uses the Winbond Q32F
+The Samsung Note 4 uses the Winbond Q32F IPS chip.

 SIMG 8620 MHL chip.
 It supports 2K video resolution.

-Qualcomm MDM9225M baseband chip does not support CDMA networks.
+The Qualcomm MDM9225M baseband chip does not support CDMA networks.

 The ATMEL ATSAMG53 is based on the ARM Cortex M4 and consumes less power.